rish-16/aft-pytorch/README.md

 ## TODO
 - Add full AFT architecture
+- Add variants like AFT-Simple, AFT-Conv, AFT-Local

 ## Contributing
 If you like this repo, please leave a star!
-If there are any ammends or suggestions, feel free to raise a PR/issue.
+If there are any amends or suggestions, feel free to raise a PR/issue.

 ## Credits
 ```